Shrine Mont

 Shrine Mont is a retreat and conference center owned by the Episcopal Diocese of Virginia in the town of Orkney Springs, Virginia, United States which is located at the foot of Great North Mountain in the Shenandoah Valley and at the edge of the George Washington National Forest.
 It includes about 1,100 acres of forest.

 The church at Shrine Mont is the Cathedral Shrine of the Transfiguration, an open-air sanctuary consecrated in 1925.
 Each of its stones was pulled by horse or rolled by local people from the mountain that embraces it.
-The baptismal font was originally a dugout stone used by Indians to grind corn.
+The baptismal font was originally a dugout stone used by Native Americans to grind corn.

 It also includes The Virginia House (formerly known as the Orkney Springs Hotel) which is listed in the National Register of Historic Places and was purchased by Shrine Mont in 1979.
 With its white clapboard structure and tall, green-shuttered windows, The Virginia House is four stories high.
 The 96,000 square-foot structure was built in 1873 and restored in 1987.